 ‘I want you to know.
 You have nothing to do with us leaving.
 Nothing.
 You’re a bad man, and people should know about it.’

 ‘Fuck you Stan.
-You piece of shit’.
+You piece of shit.’

 He slams the door in their faces, the screen door shivers from the impact.
 Dane throws his clenched fists against the metal, pounding them against the door.
 ‘You say that again’ he yells, but there is silence from the other side.
 The other boys pull him back, Dane can tell they’re mad too.
 He looks around the landing and struggles to lift a large pot-plant, someone helps him.
 They raise it over the railings, forgetting to check that no one is underneath.
 It falls heavily down the three flights of stairs, landing with a satisfying crash in the stairwell below.
 To most of them, Dane’s mum is the only mother they’ve got.
-He can see it in their eyes, they don’t want them to move either.
+He can see it in their eyes, they don’t want Dane or his mum to move either.
 They hang their heads over the railing, looking at the dirt and shards of pot on the concrete below.
-‘It’s not too far away’ Stu says and Dane’s feels the tightness in his chest loosen, just a bit.
+Jake puts a hand on his arm, ‘It’s not too far away’ he says and Dane’s feels the tightness in his chest loosen, just a bit.